 The horizontal scale on the histogram goes from dark (left) to light (right).

 The vertical scale shows how many pixels in your photo are black (left-most point), white (right-most point), and any brightness in between.

 On this shot, the big bulge in pixels to the left is the dark foliage, some of which goes all the way to black.
 There is usually black in every shot, and in this case the strap on her shoulder should be black, which the levels histogram tells us it is.

 Almost every shot has white, and in this case it's the sun on her T-shirt.
 But the pixels don't go all the way to white.
 That means her T-shirt will look gray.
 She won't like that.

 Notice how almost every pixel is to the left of center.
 This shot would have more pixels to the left of center because the background is dark, but it's unreasonable that almost all of them, including pixels that represent skin and a light-blue top, are crowded to the left.

 In the lightened version, the histogram was adjusted by sliding the right-most triangle (representing white) to the left, all the way to the brightest pixel.
 That makes her shirt WHITE.

 The middle triangle was dragged to the left so that about a third of pixels are to its right.
 Your mileage may vary, depending if the shot has dark objects or light.

 The resulting shot will print well whereas the unadjusted version will not.

-Adjusting levels like this is easy but it's, erem, the quick and dirty method which gives you no control over regions where you want higher or lower contrast.
-For that, you'll want the techniques in the washed out section.
+Adjusting levels like this is easy, but it's a quick-and-dirty method that gives you no control over regions where you want higher or lower contrast.
+For that, you'll want to try the techniques in the washed-out article.